millacarmona/morphospace/README.md

 `shells` data set taken from Milla Carmona et al. (2018).
-This include data from 137 specimens belonging to 4 species of the extinct bivalve genus *Ptychomya*, tracking their shape changes through a 5 million years interval from the Lower CRetaceous of Argentina.
+This include data from 137 specimens belonging to 4 species of the extinct bivalve genus *Ptychomya*, tracking their shape changes through a 5 million years interval from the Lower Cretaceous of Argentina.
 The data set includes the information about the shape (measured using 7 harmonics), centroid size, age (both relative and absolute), geographic provenance, and taxonomic classification of each specimen.